opatiny/chemexper-internship-workbook/bioreactor/procedures/setup-raspberry/setup-raspberry.md

 ## Configure Raspberry to use the touchscreen as default screen

 You actually do not have to do anything in particular!
-If the ribbon cable is in the correct orientation (with the text on the OUTSIDE), the screen should be detected automatically.
+If the ribbon cable is in the correct orientation (with the text on the OUTSIDE on the curve), the screen should be detected automatically.

 So you can just shutdown the Raspberry, then unplug the power, keyboard, HDMI screen and mouse.
 Finally, power the device up again.
 You should see the touchscreen lighting up.